mlazag/sphinx-ai-assistant/README.md

 ### Markdown Export
 - **Copy as Markdown**: Convert any documentation page to Markdown format with a single click
+- **View as Markdown**: Open the markdown version of the current page in a new browser tab
 - Perfect for pasting into ChatGPT, Claude, or other AI tools
 - Preserves code blocks, headings, links, and formatting
 - Clean conversion that removes navigation, headers, and other non-content elements